T-Mobile Confirms Data Leak Potentially Affecting Over 100 Million Customers (Updated: Aug 2022)

 T-Mobile Data Leak Explained

 T-Mobile has launched an investigation into the data leak that has resulted in the personal information of millions of its customers being posted for sale online.

-In a statement released on Monday, the mobile communications giant confirmed that data was “illegally accessed” from its systems, but remained tight-lipped about the nature of the data.
-However, on a positive note, the company also stated that it is “confident that the entry point used to gain access has been closed.
+In a statement released on Monday, the mobile communications giant confirmed that data was “illegally accessed” from its systems, but remained tight-lipped about its nature.
+However, on a positive note, the company also stated that it is “confident that the entry point used to gain access has been closed.”